Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

         probability = coordinate[2]
 ```

-I also ensured to convert any negative longitudes to positive to match NOAA's coordinate format, as well as rounding any decimal values:
+I also made sure that I converted any negative longitudes to positive, as well as rounding any decimal values, to match NOAA's coordinate format:

 ```python
 if long < 0: